What to Do When You Hire an Employee for the First Time

 - Employee benefits.
 If you choose to offer benefits such as health or pension plans, you will want to create a system through which employees can sign up easily.

-Hiring your first employee is stressful not only for monetary reasons, but because you must share a level of trust with an "outsider" with your business.
 Below are a few methods which some employers use to assist their search.

 - Drug screening.
 You can choose to administer pre-employment as well as random drug testing in the future as a condition of employment.
 If an applicant refuses to submit to the test, an offer can be denied.